Cilantro Jalapeño Sauce

 They claimed that one of the secrets was a hot yellow chile paste from Peru, so I even ordered that from Amazon to try to nail the sauce.

-But their copycat recipe wasn’t the same as Pio Pio, and not close.
+But their copycat recipe didn’t taste the same, and not close.
 Shucks.

 These days, I’ve settled down my sauce replicating ambitions and have accepted this sauce for the deliciousness that it is.